 For Adam, the localized navigation and communication capabilities on the Explorer+ are enough so that the app feels unnecessary.
 He has not felt the need to carry a cell phone when having the Explorer+ in tow.
 The preset messages mentioned above are made better on the Explorer+ using the shortcut menu to jump straight to the first preset.
 Typing on the device is possible, but not efficient.
 The potential cost of each message deters the user from typing and encourages the use of the preset messages.
 This inevitably helps keep you moving, while typing messages can be time-consuming.

 A couple of things to consider regarding messaging: this is not the same as texting.
 It is not instantaneous, or even marginally timely.
 The device checks in with the satellites in regular intervals, although I feel like that is not necessarily the case in reality.
 The default is every 10 minutes which can be reduced to every 5.
 Anything below that and Garmin says the device is essentially always pinging the satellites and battery life will be significantly reduced.
 You can manually kick off a check both from the device and the app which I find myself doing more often than not.
 Messages also arrive sometimes when you send a message.
 One tip: add the time sent to every message.
 This makes it easy for the recipient to see when you sent it since messages are not always received at the time they are sent.
 You can get the sent time by tapping on any message in the app, but adding it directly to the message saves a step.
-The line of sight to the sky also plays a role with how quickly messages send, although I did find that even around Mt.
+The line of sight to the sky also plays a role in how quickly messages send, although I did find that even around Mt.
 St. Helens my messages would sometimes take a few minutes to send.
 A nice feature is that each message you send can include the location you are sending from.

 Both devices can also track your progress and publish that information to a map viewable online to anyone with the link.
 They can track as frequently as every second, or more infrequent.
 It sends this data up to the satellites every 10 minutes or slower.
 The default setting is track in 2-minute intervals and sends at 10-minute increments.
 The tracking accuracy on the default setting is hit or miss.
 When scouting the back half of the Mt Hood 50 it was more accurate than my Fenix 3 HR, but when I ran the race the Mini was way off.
-Logging every second is certainly more accurate, but it does impact battery life and based on at least one test in Forest Park here in Portland it can still be less accurate than a GPS watch.
-Circling back to the map where your track can be viewed online in real time, people can also message you from the map while you are active.
+Logging every second is certainly more accurate, but it does impact battery life, and based on at least one test in Forest Park here in Portland it can still be less accurate than a GPS watch.
+Circling back to the map where your track can be viewed online in real-time, people can also message you from the map while you are active.
 These messages do count to your message limit.
 If you only want certain people to be able to see where you are, there is an option to set a password that anyone with a link to your map will need to enter.

 The Earthmate app is available for both iOS and Android.
 From a custom messaging standpoint it is essential to have no matter the device you are using.
 It also provides maps and a view of your track if you are using the Mini.
 There is a compass, as well as the ability to add waypoints and navigate to those waypoints.
 Other than that, you can use the app to modify settings, as well as a way to sync the preset and quick step messages from the web.
 In general, the app is laid out well but could benefit from some feature tweaks.
 For example, in order to kick off a manual check of messages on the inReach, you need to tap on More, tap on My inReach, and then tap on check messages.
 It would make more sense if the app made use of the standard pull to refresh in the messages area instead.
 The other issue that I have is the included maps are not as good as what you can get in Gaia.
-Many trails are not labeled, and some of the contrast in colors make the maps hard to read.
+Many trails are not labeled, and some of the contrast in colors makes the maps hard to read.
 Other than those items, the app functions well.
 There are five areas: Maps, Messaging, Tracking, Compass, and More.
 More contains Waypoints, Routes that you have created, History of your tracking points or messages for a given day, Weather, a place to activate the SOS functionality, My inReach, and Options.
 Options are where you will pair the device to your phone, set up your Garmin account to sync information from the inReach website to the inReach device, and modify the various tracking intervals, units of measurement, and map options.

 While there is certainly room for improvement, both devices work as advertised: provide messaging in areas without cell coverage, tracking so people can check on your location, and a way to message for serious help if needed.
-The fact that they run on the Iridium Satellite network makes their coverage wider than the main competitor in this space, Spot.
+The fact that they run on the Iridium Satellite network makes its coverage wider than the main competitor in this space, Spot.
 A future feature improvement that I would love to see, besides those already mentioned, would be integration with Garmin Connect as there currently is none.
-As of right now, though, if you are looking for an ultra-portable device that can provide safety and peace of mind in the remote areas where we all adventure the Garmin inReach Mini is the best options on the market today.
+As of right now, though, if you are looking for an ultra-portable device that can provide safety and peace of mind in the remote areas where we all adventure the Garmin inReach Mini is the best option on the market today.
 If you need longer battery life, want your messaging, mapping, and tracking all on one device, and typically do not bring your phone with you on your adventures, the Explorer+ is the device you should pick up.

 Notes about Battery life